Accessibility for Manitobans Act: What You Need to Know

 The Accessibility for Manitobans Act (AMA) signifies a significant step towards inclusivity in the province.
 It aims to remove barriers faced by people with disabilities, impacting various aspects of public and private life.

-Why Accessibility Matters for Your Business
+Why Accessibility Matters for Your Business or Organization

 Creating an accessible online experience for everyone, including individuals with disabilities, is not just about compliance.
 It offers tangible benefits for your business: